-On the land, you can find brown pelicans, a species of freshwater turtle, and even wild horses!
-The inhabitants of this place are happy to share their beautiful home with you, as long as you pick up after yourself and don’t disturb them.
+You can find brown pelicans, freshwater turtle species, and even wild horses on the land!
+The inhabitants of this place are happy to share their beautiful home with you as long as you pick up after yourself and don’t disturb them.

 14. Laguna Grande

-This lagoon is located in Fajardo and is just next to the previously-mentioned Seven Seas Beach.
+This lagoon is in Fajardo, just next to the Seven Seas Beach.
 Just an hour from San Juan, it makes for an easy nighttime activity even if you have to return to your hotel in the city.

 Therefore, you can find plenty of kayak adventures from San Juan that will bring you door-to-door conveniently.